 We are already planning talks to bring the MFAC franchise to the ASEAN region.

 Our plan is to make MFAC the Live Aid of ASEAN (and hopefully in Asia).

-The whole idea is to bring a collective picture on how everyone from ASEAN can come together to give collectively to support the growth of the region, and most importantly highlight how unity, and understanding is and will be the backbone for social impact, which will then translate to prosperity and economic stability in our region.
-We have already started conversations with the ministries in Thailand, and we are hopeful to make Bangkok our first stop hopefully next year!
+The idea is to bring everyone from ASEAN together, to give collectively to support the growth of the region, and most importantly, highlight how unity and understanding are, and will be, the backbone of social impact.
+This will then translate into prosperity and economic stability in our region.
+We have already started conversations with the ministries in Thailand, and we hope to make Bangkok our first stop next year!